1Px-Vision/AI_for_Healthcare/Project Pneumonia Detection from Chest X-Rays/README.md

 * **Training and Validation Split:** Allocate 80% of the positive cases for training and 20% for validation.
 * **Training Dataset:** Balance the number of negative and positive cases to create a well-proportioned training set.
 * **Validation Dataset:** Maintain a 4:1 ratio of negative to positive cases to better reflect real-world clinical conditions.

+### 5. Ground Truth
+The ground truth consists of labels derived from NLP processing.
+However, at this stage, NLP is not advanced enough to capture all the information present in the reports, resulting in an accuracy of approximately 90%.

+### 6. FDA Validation Plan

+**Patient Population Description for FDA Validation Dataset**

+The dataset includes male and female patients ranging in age from 1 to 100 years.
+The gender distribution is slightly skewed toward male patients, with an approximate male-to-female ratio of 1.2.
+Patients in the dataset may present with pneumonia and one or more of the following comorbid conditions:

+* Atelectasis
+* Cardiomegaly
+* Consolidation
+* Edema
+* Effusion
+* Emphysema
+* Fibrosis
+* Hernia
+* Infiltration
+* Mass
+* Nodule
+* Pleural Thickening
+* Pneumothorax

+## X-Ray DICOM File Requirements
+* **Patient Position:** AP or PA
+* **Image Type:** DX
+* **Body Part Examined:** CHEST

+## Ground Truth Acquisition Methodology
+A silver standard for radiological interpretation will be established based on expert radiologist readings.